Topics Covered in this Blog:

 - Difficulty standing for prolonged periods

-- Open, non-healing leg wounds
+- Non-healing leg wounds

 - Varicose veins and spider veins